Last Updated on June 30, 2022 by andrewshih

 PMP Application Experience

-Once you completed the academic & professional education, the next step is to complete the experience section.
+Once you complete the academic & professional education, the next step is to complete the experience section.

 If you have a 4-year college degree, you will need to demonstrate you have at least 3 years of project management experience.
 Most of the PMP aspirants will write up several projects to meet the 3-year project management experience qualification.